Giving Life Insurance

 Any additional premium payments due may be made through NCF by making charitable contributions for this purpose.

-When the policy is to be redeemed, the funds received less the costs associated will be placed in Gospel for Asia’s Harvest Foundation./li>
+When the policy is to be redeemed, the funds received less the costs associated will be placed in GFA World’s Harvest Foundation.

 What makes your life insurance policy an appropriate gift?
 The asset …